“Forgotten Hollywood” – March Madness…

 Borders has added a new store to the family.
 Forgotten Hollywood Forgotten History can now be found in their Westchester location.
 This store is just off the 405 Fwy, south of Culver City in Southern California.
 Borders – Westchester …welcome aboard!

-“Forgotten Hollywood”- I’m a guest on the Cable Radio Network
+“Forgotten Hollywood”- Guest on the Cable Radio Network!

 March 28th, 2010